typohnebild/numpy-vs-mir/README.md

 matters.
 The main difference is in the used solver and smoother.
 More precisely, the difference is the Gauss-Seidel method.

-In Python, we used _[Numba](https://numba.pydata.org/)_ to speed up the sweep method in the Gauss-Seidel-Red-Black algorithm.
+In Python, we use _[Numba](https://numba.pydata.org/)_ to speed up the sweep method in the Gauss-Seidel-Red-Black algorithm.
 It basically performs the update step by using the _NumPy_ array slices.
 The efficiency differences in using Numba or not are considered in the [Python-Benchmark](#python-benchmark).

-In order to estimate the fastest approach in D, we implemented three variations of the Gauss-Seidel-Red-Black sweep:
+In order to estimate the fastest approach in D, we consider three variations of the Gauss-Seidel-Red-Black sweep:

 1. Slices: Python like.
 Uses D Slices and Strides for grouping (Red-Black).